Gallatin Valley Female Seminary essay, circa 1934

 - Languages

-Merrill G. Burlingame joined the faculty of Montana State College (now Montana State University) at Bozeman in 1929 and became chair of the history department in 1935.
-He actively began research into many local history topics in Gallatin County, including the Gallatin Valley Female Seminary.
-Mrs. Mary Crittenden Davidson, the former principal of the school, wrote Burlingame a letter on April 19, 1934 giving her memories of the school based on her earlier reminiscence published in 1902.
-Later Burlingame interviewed Mary Lee Hunter Doane, whose sister, Lizzie Hunter Rich, had also attended the school.
+Merrill G. Burlingame (1901-1994) joined the faculty of Montana State College (now Montana State University) at Bozeman, Montana, in 1929.
+He became chair of the history department in 1935 and actively began research into many local history topics in Gallatin County, Montana, including the Gallatin Valley Female Seminary.
+Mrs. Mary Crittenden Davidson, the former principal of the school, wrote Burlingame a letter on April 19, 1934, giving her memories of the school based on her reminiscence published in 1902.
+Later, Burlingame interviewed Mary Lee Hunter Doane, whose sister, Lizzie Hunter Rich, had also attended the school.
 By combining the information from these two sources, Burlingame prepared this essay around 1934, although he preserved the first-person voice of Mary Doane in parts of the work.
-In 1984 Burlingame completed his definitive essay on the seminary and cited only the 1934 Davidson letter as his source for the list of students.
+In 1984, Burlingame completed his definitive essay on the seminary and cited only the 1934 Davidson letter as his source for the list of students.

 Names and SubjectsReturn to Top